rickbody-code/mwa-intranet/replit.md

 The MWA Intranet is an internal staff portal for Marsden Wealth Advisers built with Next.js 14.
 It provides secure access to business applications and resources through a modern web interface.
 The application features two main components: a Marsden Apps Hub for quick access to business systems like Xplan and Class, and a hierarchical link management system that organizes resources into categories, subcategories, and sub-subcategories.
 The system uses Microsoft Entra ID for single sign-on authentication and provides role-based access control for administrative functions.

+## Recent Changes

+### October 2025 - Azure Deployment Fixes
+- Fixed Azure build failures by adding `export const dynamic = 'force-dynamic'` to all 35 API routes
+- Updated startup validation to log warnings instead of blocking builds when environment variables are missing
+- Resolved TypeScript compilation issues with Prisma JSON types using `toInputJson()` helper
+- All API routes now properly configured for server-side rendering in production

 ## User Preferences

 Preferred communication style: Simple, everyday language.